uio-carpentry/2021-05-25-uio-R-online/index.md

     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.).
   {% endif %}
-  They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  They should have Zoom and a few specific software packages installed (installation guide provided in acceptance email).
 </p>

 {% comment %}